2019 CALL FOR RESOLUTIONS FROM THE MEMBERSHIP

 - Modifications and revisions will be considered during the open discussion forum on the first day of the Annual Meeting; the open forum will be held in place of the annual meeting of the Resolutions Committee.
 Sponsors of proposed resolutions or a surrogate must be present at this forum to present and respond to questions concerning their resolution.
 It is imperative that someone be present who can speak to the substance of the proposed resolution, as changes may be made to the resolution during that meeting.

 - During the 2019 Annual Business Meeting, the proposed resolutions will be presented (including any modifications or revisions) by the Vice-President as a package for approval for action by the attending membership.
 The membership will vote on proposed resolutions that were discussed and revised on the first day of the meeting.
 Experience shows that the Annual Business Meeting fails to provide sufficient time for a detailed discussion of proposed resolutions.
 If objections from the floor are raised to any specific resolution at the SSSP Business Meeting, that resolution can, by majority vote of those present, be separated from the package, and voted on separately.
-Those present can either vote to support the resolution as proposed or decide to table the resolution for further discussion at the subsequent year’s annual meeting.
+Those present can either vote to support the resolution as proposed, make changes to the resolution before voting, even without the approval of the orignator(s), or decide to table the resolution for further discussion at the subsequent year’s annual meeting.

 - If the resolution requires letters or e-mails to be sent, the sponsor of the resolution must provide the addresses to the Administrative Office and, if necessary, be prepared to assist the Administrative Office in getting the resolution to the appropriate individuals or agencies.
 Furthermore, sponsors are responsible for keeping the Society informed of developments pertaining to the resolution they sponsored.